Sibo-Ding/ECO395M-ML-Homeworks/Project_Food/Report.md

 The first split is workdays (Mon to Thu) vs. weekends (Fri to Sun).
 I ate mostly at home on weekends.
-From an information gain perspective, this node is quite pure after only one split.
+From an information gain perspective, the weekend node is quite pure after only one split.

 The other leaf nodes are all on workdays.
 In the summer semester, I always ate others, because I went to school for class every day and had not perceived canteens yet.

-In spring and fall semesters, going to gym or not distinguished my life pattern.
-If I went to gym in the fall semester, I would likely eat at canteens.
-If I did not go to gym on Monday and Wednesday, I would probably eat at home.
+In spring and fall semesters, going to gyms or not distinguished my life pattern.
+If I went to gyms in the fall semester, I would likely eat at canteens.
+If I did not go to gyms on Monday and Wednesday, I would probably eat at home.

 The other leaf nodes are not very pure or dominant.